ziya-hn/Zecta-Programming-Language/README.md

 # Units
-Units are specific type in zecta, can be used as simplified and easily inherited OOP structure They are classified objects. they can inherit like a class(parent/child).
+Units are specific type in z, can be used as simplified and easily inherited OOP structure They are classified objects. they can inherit like a class(parent/child).
 They have variables called unitvars and functions called

 notaitons: